march-dave/react-next-anycase/README.md

 You can also reset the conversation anytime using the **Clear** button, which asks for confirmation and briefly shows "Cleared!" after removing the chat.
 An **Export** button copies the current conversation—including timestamps—to your clipboard.
 There's also a **Download** button to save the conversation as a timestamped text file.
+Exports and downloads now include the active system prompt (when set) so you have the full context later.
 Each message now has a small **Copy** button that briefly shows "Copied!" after you copy its text.
 The message input supports multi-line entries; press Shift+Enter for a new line.
 Press Up-arrow in an empty input to recall your last message.